Learnosity/learnosity-sdk-php/README.md

     /learnosity-sdk-php/src/LearnositySdk
 ```

-With this in mind you'll likely have this in your `.gitignore`
+With this in mind you'll likely have this in your projects `.gitignore`

 ```
 learnosity-sdk-php/src/examples